blazium-engine/rune_docs/docs/intro.md

 # Introduction to RUNE

 Welcome to the RUNE Interface documentation!
-RUNE is a visual workflow editor that lets you build automation flows, data processing pipelines, and complex logic without writing traditional code.
+R.U.N.E. – Routing & Utility Node Editor is a visual workflow editor that lets you build automation flows, data processing pipelines, and complex logic without writing traditional code.

 ## What is RUNE?

-RUNE (Rapid Unified Node Editor) is a node-based visual programming system.
+R.U.N.E. – Routing & Utility Node Editor is a node-based visual programming system.
 Instead of writing code line by line, you:

 1. **Drag nodes** onto a canvas
 2. **Connect them together** with wires